magnusriga/markdown-tools.nvim/README.md

 > Enhancing your Markdown editing experience in Neovim with intuitive shortcuts and commands.

-`markdown-shortcuts.nvim` provides a set of commands and configurable keymaps to streamline common Markdown editing tasks, from inserting elements like headers and code blocks to managing checkbox lists and creating files from templates.
+`markdown-tools.nvim` provides a set of commands and configurable keymaps to streamline common Markdown editing tasks, from inserting elements like headers and code blocks to managing checkbox lists and creating files from templates.

 ## ✨ Features